Frequently Asked Questions

 What time can you weigh in fish?

-You can weigh in fish by bringing back the camera and catch sheet at any time you want to.
-The 12pm start time is just for the next days token, but if the event site is open you can bring the card in and weigh fish.
+You can weigh in fish by bringing back the camera and catch sheet at any time the site is open, there is no restriction.
+The 12pm time is just for the next days token, so if you weigh in early you will need to come back later to get a token for the next day, but if the event site is open you can bring the card in and weigh fish.

 Do you need to have a camera per person?